tigrisdata-community/ai-model-storage-in-docker-image-example/README.md

 # AI model storage in docker images example

-AI models are big and downloading them at runtime can suck.
-What if you could just put them in your image in the first place?
+AI models are big and downloading them at runtime can add latency to your cold start times.
+What if you could just bake them into your production images?
 This example shows you how to do that with [your own Docker registry](https://www.tigrisdata.com/docs/apps/docker-registry/) on top of Tigris.

 This example is built on top of [ComfyUI](https://www.comfy.org/).
 It generates placeholder avatar images in the style of [Gravatar](https://docs.gravatar.com/api/avatars/images/) and can be used as a drop-in replacement for Gravatar in your web applications.